Find the best practice amp to help you progress faster. Our resident guitar teacher cuts to the chase to give you his stand-out picks.

 It really is a smooth and polished experience that ‘just works’ while offering a ton of useful options.
 This is a good thing because there’s no PC or Mac software available to control the amp via USB (apart from firmware updates).
 If you’re uncomfortable about relying on a mobile app for much of the amp’s functionality then this isn’t for you.

-Pairing to the app via the Bluetooth is fairly simple and thankfully doesn't require any sort of registration.
-It seems to be happy to pair with new devices so if you've got the amp in your hands you can do it.
-Once paired you can connect at any time which takes a few seconds.
-I found the connection to be solid while you're using the app but if you put it in the background things can get a little glitchy and you may need to reconnect.
+Pairing to the app via Bluetooth is fairly simple and, thankfully, doesn’t require any sort of registration.
+It seems to be happy to pair with new devices, so if you’ve got the amp in your hands, you can do it.
+Once paired, you can connect at any time, which takes a few seconds.
+I found the connection to be solid while you’re using the app, but if you put it in the background, things can get a little glitchy, and you may need to reconnect.

 Controlling the amp models and effects in the app is fairly straightforward.
 The signal chain is laid out as a virtual pedalboard with 6 effect pedal type slots and one amp model as below:

-You can't change the order but each pedal type slot (apart from the Noisegate) has various modeled pedals available.
+You can’t change the order, but each pedal type slot (apart from the Noisegate) has various modeled pedals available.
 This offers a reasonable number of options without things getting too overwhelming.
-I count a total of 42 pedal effects, 25 Guitar amps, and 4 amps each for acoustic and bass guitar not including the optional Jimi Hendrix expansion pack.
+I count a total of 42 pedal effects, 25 Guitar amps, and four amps each for acoustic and bass guitar, not including the optional Jimi Hendrix expansion pack.

-The fact that you've loaded them on the amp, taking up memory that could be used for other effects doesn't sit well with me either.
-I'd really like to see the capability to download new effects/amps on the fly via the app in future iterations like PG does in their BIAS apps.
+The fact that you’ve loaded them on the amp, taking up memory that could be used for other effects, doesn’t sit well with me either.
+I’d really like to see the capability to download new effects/amps on the fly via the app in future iterations as PG does in their BIAS apps.

-On the other hand the Spark "ToneCloud" provides over 10k Amp-and-FX presets for Guitar and Bass covering all manner of styles, artists, and songs from Metallica to Dire Straits, 'Dirty Flexi' to 'Acoustic Ambience'.
-You can easily download these to your phone and amp but you do need to create an account for this.
-You can also share your own patches via Tonecloud and they rank the most liked and downloaded in a variety of categories.
+On the other hand, the Spark “ToneCloud” provides over 10k Amp-and-FX presets for Guitar and Bass, covering all manner of styles, artists, and songs from Metallica to Dire Straits, ‘Dirty Flexi’ to ‘Acoustic Ambience’.
+You can easily download these to your phone and amp, but you do need to create an account.
+You can also share your patches via Tonecloud and they rank the most liked and downloaded in a variety of categories.

-The models themselves are quite good and the amps and effects are realistic but there is an issue that we'll get to in a moment.
-Positive Grid were previously known for their excellent 'BIAS' software modeling apps and that experience shines through here.
+The models themselves are quite good, and the amps and effects are realistic, but there is an issue that we’ll get to in a moment.
+Positive Grid was previously known for its excellent ‘BIAS’ software modeling apps, and that experience shines through here.
 Apart from realistic amps, the effect that blew me away the most was the stereo reverb which really can make it sound like the reverberations are coming from the room you are in rather than the amp.

-When it comes to sound though there is an issue that we need to talk about.
-It has divided users between those that don't hear it, those that don't mind and those that think there's a problem.
-For me, the moment I started playing through the amp the sound coming from the speakers was overly 'bassey' for electric guitar.
-You won't have to look far to find many others experiencing the same, describing it as 'Muddy', 'Muffled', 'Boxy', 'Wooley', and complaining about the lack of brightness.
+When it comes to sound, though, there is an issue that we need to talk about.
+It has divided users between those who don’t hear it, those who don’t mind, and those who think there’s a problem.
+For me, the moment I started playing through the amp the sound coming from the speakers was overly ‘bassey’ for electric guitar.
+You won’t have to look far to find many others experiencing the same, describing it as ‘Muddy’, ‘Muffled’, ‘Boxy’, ‘Wooley’, and complaining about the lack of brightness.

-It's surprising for such small speakers really but they do put out a lot of low end and that can obscure the high end, particularly the high midrange that's so important for guitar.
-Personally, I can still hear and appreciate the tones which do sound good themselves but alongside a certain 'rumble'.
-I found myself using the bridge pickup to get the same tone as the bridge/neck mix on my humbuckers and but that didn't quite work.
+It’s surprising for such small speakers, really, but they do put out a lot of low end, and that can obscure the high end, particularly the high midrange that’s so important for guitar.
+Personally, I can still hear and appreciate the tones which do sound good themselves but alongside a certain ‘rumble’.
+I found myself using the bridge pickup to get the same tone as the bridge/neck mix on my humbuckers but that didn’t quite work.

 The Spark 40 app’s backing tracks and smart jam options